Carbamazepine sustained-release capsulesPronunciation

 - Tell your doctor or dentist that you take carbamazepine sustained-release capsules before you receive any medical or dental care, emergency care, or surgery.

-- Patients who have a certain gene type called HLA-B*1502 may have an increased risk for serious skin reactions from carbamazepine sustained-release capsules.
+- Patients who have a certain gene type called HLA-B*1502 may have an increased risk of serious skin reactions from carbamazepine sustained-release capsules.
 This gene type is found most commonly in Asian patients.
 Tell your doctor if you have been tested and know whether or not you have the HLA-B*1502 gene type.
 Discuss any questions or concerns with your doctor.

-- Carbamazepine sustained-release capsules may interfere with pregnancy tests results.
-Be sure your doctor and lab personnel know you are using carbamazepine sustained-release capsules.
+- Carbamazepine sustained-release capsules may interfere with certain lab tests, including thyroid function tests.
+Be sure your doctor and lab personnel know you are taking carbamazepine sustained-release capsules.

-- Hormonal birth control (eg, birth control pills) may not work as well while you are using carbamazepine sustained-release capsules.
+- Hormonal birth control (eg, birth control pills) may not work as well while you are taking carbamazepine sustained-release capsules.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Carbamazepine sustained-release capsules may cause the results of some pregnancy tests to be wrong.
+- Carbamazepine sustained-release capsules may interfere with some pregnancy test results.
 Check with your doctor if you have questions or concerns about your pregnancy test results.

 - Lab tests, including complete blood cell counts, liver and kidney function, eye exams, and carbamazepine blood levels, may be performed while you take carbamazepine sustained-release capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use carbamazepine sustained-release capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sodium levels.

 - PREGNANCY and BREAST-FEEDING: Carbamazepine sustained-release capsules has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking carbamazepine sustained-release capsules while you are pregnant.
 Carbamazepine sustained-release capsules is found in breast milk.
 Do not breast-feed while taking carbamazepine sustained-release capsules.